Ghost Notes (Vardøger album): Style

 Previously, Vardøger was known for playing a folk-influenced Christian black metal and Viking metal.
 On this release, the band dramatically reinvented themselves, performing a style described as progressive extreme metal and melodic death metal.
-Although sung vocals are used extensively, the music on Ghost Notes is faster, heavier, and more extreme than that on Whitefrozen.
+Although sung vocals are used extensively, the music on Ghost Notes is more complex, faster, heavier, and more extreme than that on Whitefrozen.
 The songs tend to contrast the vocal technique between verse and chorus, with Peter Dalbakk performing death growls in the verses and Knut Anders Sørum and Johanne B. Bordevik singing the choruses.
 The songs also will alternate between from complex, Opeth-style riffs to simple rock chords.
 In "Ctf", the guitar is performed in a grooving staccato.
+The opener "Amongst the Damned" begins with an "angry driving jackhammer" riff from a single guitar, punctuated by the rhythm section, and then is joined by a second guitar which lays a melodic line over the top.
+The song also features classical piano and female sung vocals.
 "Ghost Notes" includes a hook in the style of Megadeth, and the second half of "Shine" features Gojira-like guitar and vocals reminiscent of Herbrand Larsen of Enslaved.
 "Shine" also alternates black metal stanzas with choruses that are almost like pop music.
 "Amongst the Damned" contains touch of piano in addition to the heavy guitar riffs, and features surprising musical twists similar to those in the music from Kekal.
 "Crystal Sky" and "My Demon" introduce musical changes more slowly, similar to the work of Extol.
+"Ctf", "Revived", and "Grateful" switch to more simplified, straight-forward arrangements.
 Jakob Plantinga of Rocklife.nl was of the opinion that the album is stylistically diverse enough to equally appeal to fans of black metal, progressive metal, and avant-garde metal.

 Reception

 The album was received very warmly critics.
 Kristian Einang from Hamar Arbeiderblad gave the album a "die throw" of 5/6.
 They considered the album powerful, captivating, and impressive, and though while at times overwhelming, still a compelling debut.
 Jeffrey of Metalfan.nl rated the album 78/100.
 They considered it a very pleasant record, although in their opinion the production could be more dynamic and the songwriting streamlined, and some of the songs suffer from being too busy.
 However, the different song sections still complement each other well.
 Rocklife.nl rated Ghost Notes 9.5/10, calling the record a "masterpiece."
 They summarized that, without a doubt, Vardøger delivered a very strong album, and that the only thing to be desired is for another album to be released soon.
+John Jackson of The Metal Resource rated the album nine out of ten, concluding that on Ghost Notes, the band created "one of the more inventive and powerful metal sounds I have heard in a long time."